A new concept in Electro-Optical Camouflage

 Commercial Viability And Special Development Problems

 The advanced state of digital computer imagery using thin panel high definition displays allows the presentation of extremely realistic scenes on flat or curved shields designed to conceal an object, making cloaking technology a reality at a reasonable cost.
 While fragility and glint are undesirable characteristics of current displays, the development of rugged nonspecular displays to overcome these problems is clearly within the state-of-the-art.
 Optical problems involving parallax, view angle dependence, tilt angle, and 3-D effects can be minimized at longer distances.
 Likewise, tailored applications using monochrome, dazzle patterns, or artificial images in lieu of the actual background will prove to be advantageous in certain scenarios.
 Also, stealth techniques using various types of absorptive materials may be added to minimize radar and sonar detection.
 In the energy savings application, variable reflective capability to control energy levels within a structure could most effectively be applied to new construction; production energy sources would be integrated with screen display cells and sensors to control energy emission or absorption, thus maintaining temperature within the facility at desired levels by using the electro-optical shutter characteristics of emissive or absorptive display pixels.
-Energy savings from the application of cloaking techology to new industrial construction would result in total amortization of these cloaking features within a ten year period.
+Energy savings from the application of cloaking technology to new industrial construction would result in total amortization of these cloaking features within a ten year period.

 Development Support Needed